amans0508/personal-expense-js/README.md

 join("") to return string , join() -> So ("") here we're giving a string on which it will join whereas in join() it will take a comma as we didn't give anything

+## Stage Nine - Using Bootstrap to style the app
+We need to work on the app styling.
+We will be using Bootstrap for it, www.getbootstrap.com

+## Stage Nine - Understanding Bootstrap and Design Walkthrough
+Read about Jumbotron and List group from Bootstrap